seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 By associating the tablet to a bed, instead of a patient, we eliminated privacy concerns that could otherwise make this app much more difficult to develop and deploy.

-Below is a screen shot of the main page of the tablet application:
+Below is a screenshot of the main page of the tablet application:

 ![Screenshot Tablet 1]({{ site.baseurl }}/images/CCCScreenTablet1.png)